ErnstHKStelzer/Bio-Ernst-HK-Stelzer/README.md

 # Bio-Ernst-HK-Stelzer
 Curriculum Vitae; CV; Bio; Lebenslauf; Scientific Profile; Literature, Products and Patents References

+---

 # **Invention of Light Sheet Fluorescence Microscopy (LSFM)**

-Light sheet fluorescence microscopy (LSFM), also known as selective plane illumination microscopy (SPIM), represents a significant advancement in the field of fluorescence microscopy.
+Light sheet fluorescence microscopy (LSFM), also known as single/selective plane illumination microscopy (SPIM), represents a significant advancement in the field of fluorescence microscopy.
 The technique is distinguished by its innovative use of a sheet of light to selectively illuminate a plane of the specimen, thereby minimizing photodamage and photobleaching while enabling high-resolution, long-term imaging of live specimens.

 ### **Key Contributions**